 - Blood clots in the brain are also referred to as a stroke and happen when a clot blocks the blood supply to parts of the brain.
 It can cause pain and impair some of your bodily functions such as speech, movement, or sight.

-- A blood clot in the lungs is known as a pulmonary embolism and can block the airflow through the lungs causing shortness of breath, chest pain, and coughing up blood.
+- A blood clot in the lungs is a pulmonary embolism and can block the airflow through the lungs causing shortness of breath, chest pain, and coughing up blood.

 - A blood clot in the heart is also known as a heart attack and can cause chest pain, make you feel like something heavy is resting on your chest, difficulty breathing, and light-headedness.